msmll/site/README.md

-# site
+# marconimllab
-This repository contains the source code files for the Marconi Society Machine Learning Laboratory.
+This repository contains the scripts for the Marconi Society Machine Learning Laboratory website.